ronnie1021/Learning/recommender_systems/Algorithms.md

 > SVD: R = p * q (there are missing values in R, normal SVD won't work.)

-> LFD: find p and q that minimize sum of squared errors for only values in R without missing values
+> LFM: find p and q that minimize sum of squared errors for only values in R without missing values

 > Initialize with SVD and use gradient descent to find p and q